-Fact Sheet - Changes to the GIPA Act for Citizens
+Fact Sheet - Changes to the GIPA Act in 2018 for citizens

-Read the document below or download it here Fact Sheet - Changes to the GIPA Act for Citizens November 2018
+Read the fact sheet below or download it here Fact Sheet - Changes to the GIPA Act in 2018 for citizens, updated August 2020

 Making an access application

-To make a valid access application you must now include, with your name, a postal or email address.
+To make a valid access application you must include your name, a postal or email address.

 You are also required to disclose in your access application whether you have applied to another agency, at any time, for substantially the same information, and if so, which agency you previously applied to.
 However, your application will not be invalid if the information is not included.

-Agencies can now approve additional ways of making an access application or payment of an application fee, such as electronic lodgement by email, or a website and payment by EFT, or credit card.
+With the changes, agencies can approve additional ways of making an access application or payment of an application fee, such as electronic lodgement by email, or a website and payment by EFT, or credit card.

 Proof of identity of the applicant